crowdymous/crowdymous.github.io/_pages/privacy.md

 access to.
 No other parties, including us can tell what's in the <i>outbox</i>, or even if there is something in it or not.

+We specifically don't keep your name, address, email, or any identifiers specifically referring to you in our database.

+Optionally you can register your telephone number to enable others to find you.
+You retain full functionality of our app if you don't do this.

 ## How do we use data that is collected?

 We use the subscription data to make sure you have access to our services.
 To do